schibsted/spid-tech-docs/resources/endpoints/paylink-paylinkid-delete.md

 :introduction

 Mark [paylink](/paylink-api/) as deleted.
-This will effectively disable the paylink, but it will not be physically deleted from SchAcc.
+This will effectively disable the paylink, but it will not be physically deleted from Schibsted account.

 :relevant-endpoints